vimalkansal/credit_card_fraud_detection/blog/credit_card_fraud_detection.md

 The dataset consists of credit card transactions in September 2013 by european cardholders.
 This dataset contains transactions carried over a period 2 days and out of 284807 total transactions, 492 are marked as fraudulent.
 As is clear from this statistics (although it is given in the description of the dataset, the dataset is highly unbalanced : positive class (fraudulent) is only 0.172 %.
 Although this aspect of the data distribution in this case has already been mentioned, as an AI developer, embarking on modelling a problem like this (classification), studying the data distribution is one of the key exercises to understand your data.
 The dataset has been anonymised and many attributes (features) have been removed.
 Features (attributes) have been labelled as V1, V2,..and only numerical data is included (neural nets work on numbers !).
 When faced with a dataset and dataset having lots of attributes/features, one of the important data preparation steps is to keep only those features which do influence the model.
 Deciding on which features to keep has evolved into its own area of study called 'feature engineering'.
 One of the techniques to find out which features are important is called PCA - Principal Component Analysis (topic for another blog !).
 From the description of the dataset, it is clear that PCA has already been done, so we need not worry about that !
 Only features not ransformed with PCA are 'Time' and 'Amount' .
 'Time' contains the seconds elapsed between each transaction and the first transaction in the dataset.
 The feature 'Amount' is the transaction Amount, this feature can be used for example-dependant cost-senstive learning.
 Feature 'Class' is the response variable and it takes value 1 in case of fraud and 0 otherwise.

-In this blog entry, I show the use of one neural network architecture called 'Autoencoder'.
+Although given the nature of this dataset (i.e avilability of labels), it is possible to implement it as a classification problem (Supervised learning) In this blog entry, I show the use of one neural network architecture called 'Autoencoder'.

 ## Autoencoders

-To understand the autoencoder architecture, reader is assumed to have familiarity with some basics like "supervised learning" vs "unsupervised learning', backpropagation, target values etc. However, I will try to fill in details for readers not so familiar with the concepts.

 Autoencoders are artificial neural networks capable of learning efficient representations of the input data.
 This learned representation is called 'coding' and this learning happens unsupervised.
 Autoencoders have been used for various purposes in AI.
 For eaxample one of the most common requirement is that of reducing the dimension of input data.
 The coding that autoencoder learns has much smaller dimension than the input.
 This architectural aspect of autoencoders make them very suitable for dimensionality reduction.
 Other use cases include unsupervised pretraining of deep neural networks, randomly generating data that looks very similar to the training data, which is called a generative model.
 An autoencoder can be trained on pictures of faces and then this trained network will be able to generate new faces.